Noem ends her first visit to Latin America in Mexico to discuss crime and migration

-MEXICO CITY — (AP) — U.S. Homeland Security Secretary Kristi Noem is visiting Mexico on Friday to cap off a tour to three Latin American nations to discuss immigration, crime and deportation.
+MEXICO CITY — (AP) — U.S. Homeland Security Secretary Kristi Noem landed in Mexico on Friday to cap off a tour to three Latin American nations to discuss immigration, crime and deportation.

-Noem's first visit to the region comes as the region gains increasing importance to the Trump administration as it attempts to scale up deportation efforts and warn against migration north.
+Noem's first visit to the region comes as it gains increasing importance to the Trump administration, which is attempting to scale up deportation efforts and warn against migration north.
 As Noem visited El Salvador and Colombia, Secretary of State Marco Rubio visited Guyana to meet with a number of Caribbean leaders.

+After being greeted at the airport by Mexico's foreign minister, Noem met with Mexican President Claudia Sheinbaum and other top Mexican officials.
+The two leaders were photographed sitting next to each other in a meeting room along with other aids and together in front of American and Mexican flags.

 In exchange for delaying sanctions in past months, the Mexican government sent 10,000 troops to the U.S.-Mexico border and reported sharp crackdowns on drug labs.
 It also sent 29 top cartel figures long sought by the American government to the U.S. to face justice.

+“But there is still much work to be done to stop the flow of drugs and illegal immigrants into our country,” she added.

+Sheinbaum, meanwhile, called the meeting “fruitful” and said Mexico and the U.S. “maintain a good relationship within a framework of respect for each other’s sovereignty.”

-Despite 25% tariffs on auto parts announced by U.S. President Donald Trump earlier this week, Sheinbaum said the focus of her conversation with Noem would largely be about security and migration, adding that she would emphasize Mexico's sovereignty in the meeting.
+Despite 25% tariffs on auto parts announced by U.S. President Donald Trump earlier this week, Sheinbaum said ahead of the meeting that the focus of her conversation with Noem would largely be about security and migration, adding that she would emphasize Mexico's sovereignty in the meeting.

 “More that informing, we're going to share with her what is being done and also the coordination and collaboration that has been established with the United States,” Sheinbaum said in her morning press briefing.
 “It is going to be a cordial meeting on coordination.”